St. Vincent de Paul News

 As a reminder, our Facebook page is:

-If you prefer YouTube, you can subscribe to the Mercy Parish YouTube channel:
+Videos are also available using the links above, or if you prefer YouTube, you can subscribe to the Mercy Parish YouTube channel:

-Giving during our Public Suspension
+Giving during our Mass limitations

 First is a note about our routine, weekly giving - alternatives are provided by clicking on this link.